 Stevens Transport is engaged in the hauling and delivery of freight across the United States.

-All current and former truck drivers employed by Defendant who drove within California for Stevens at any time in or after May 2015.
+All current and former truck drivers employed by Stevens Transport, or who performed services for Stevens Transport under an independent contractor arrangement, and drove within California for Stevens at any time in or after May 2015.

 The Claims in the Lawsuit